SikoSoft/k4/README.md

 So that's what I am doing here, re-creating this stupid tax form so I don't have to pay some other jack-ass 500 kronor to use their form.

 It's a bit undecided at the moment whether I will completely open source this or be another jack-ass to charge people to use what Skatteverket should just provide for free.

+### tests to add:

+count number of columns in every single row count number of rows in every section check mapping